ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 The following specifications have been convered in this document:

-* The Trusted Computing Group "Network Attestation System" (private document)
+* The Trusted Computing Group "Network Device Attestation Workflow" {{I-D.fedorkow-rats-network-device-attestation}}
 * Android Keystore
 * Fast Identity Online (FIDO) Alliance attestation,